myaut/dtrace-stap-book/book/kernel/fs.md

 ---

 !!!
 WARN
-This table is very simplistic and doesn't cover many filesystem types like non-disk or journaling filesystems.
+This table is very simplistic and doesn't cover many filesystem types like non-disk or journalling filesystems.
 !!!

 We used names `v_ops` for table of vnode operations in Solaris, `f_op` for `file_operations` and `a_ops` for `address_space_operations` in Linux.
 Note that in Linux filesystems usually implement calls like `aio_read` or `read_iter` while read operation calls function like `new_sync_read()` which converts semantics of `read()` call to semantics of `f_op->read_iter()` call.
 Such "generic" functions are available in `generic` and `vfs` tapsets.